Our engagement in sustainable management of ray and skate stocks in the English Channel and the North Sea

 - The research will continue on land – a sample of Thornback rays captured at the sea trips will be accommodated in Nausicaá.
 They will be monitored in tanks behind the scenes, in conditions that match their natural habitat in order to assess their survival rate in the long-term.
 The rays might be also researched upon to improve our knowledge of their reproduction and the development stages of juvenile rays.

-- A guide and trainings to help fishermen identify and handle catches of rays and skates more effectively will be developed.
+- A guide and trainings to help fishermen identify and handle catches of rays and skates more effectively have been developed.